Nikki & Swami Farm the Living Soil

 Swami Chaitania (05:51):

 Well that was in San Francisco up on Telegraph Hill.
 Definitely.
-I was in my little, actually it wasn’t even in my, I was in my neighbor’s side yard.
+Actually it wasn’t even in mine, I was in my neighbor’s side yard.

 Donnell Alexander (06:00):